MsY2K4/Quiz-App/README.md

 # Quiz-App
- Quiz webApp using MEAN stuck  and Tailwind CSS
+ Quiz webApp using MEAN stack  and Tailwind CSS

 ---